j-selby/leaffront/README.md

  the location which will be assumed from here on.
 These artifacts can also be found here (as of writing): <https://github.com/raspberrypi/firmware/tree/master/opt/vc/lib>

-The supplied `build.sh` script will automatically invoke Cargo, strip the build artifact, and package it into a .deb file targeting `armv7-unknown-linux-gnueabihf`.
+The supplied `station/build.sh` script will automatically invoke Cargo, strip the build artifact, and package it into a .deb file targeting `armv7-unknown-linux-gnueabihf`.

 As Leaffront directly uses the the hardware video scaler and OpenGLES,